Remo-Consultants/Session_2/README.md

 ## Receptive Field Calculator (Flask)

-A very simple Flask web app to interactively compute the cumulative receptive field (RF) and effective stride (“jump”) of a CNN as you add layers (Conv2D and MaxPool2D).
+A very simple Flask web app to interactively compute the cumulative receptive field (RF), effective stride, spatial sizes, and channels of a CNN as you add layers (Conv2D and MaxPool2D).
+Includes a 3-panel visualization showing how a kernel reads the input to produce outputs.

 ### What it does
 - Add layers one by one (Conv2D or MaxPool2D).
-- Shows cumulative RF size and effective stride after each layer.
+- Shows cumulative RF, effective stride, output sizes, and channels.
-- You can remove the last layer or reset all.
+- New: Visualize up to the first 3 layers with:
+  - Input grid (numbers)
+  - Kernel window at a chosen output position
+  - Output grid with highlighted cell

 ---